 In this section, we report source levels for anthropogenic activities common in the Arctic.
-All source levels reported in this review are in the units dB re 1 μ Pa at 1 m, which is the sound pressure level measured or estimated at a distance of 1 m from the noise source.
+All source levels reported in this review are in the units dB re 1 μPa at 1 m, which is the sound pressure level measured or estimated at a distance of 1 m from the noise source.
 Unfortunately, very few studies used the same metric for source level.
-All source levels for continuous noise sources (i.e. vessel noise, drilling noise) were measured using root mean squared averages (denoted as dB{rms}) or median values (dB{med}), but source levels for impulsive noise (seismic airguns) were measured using a variety of metrics, including zero-to-peak (dB{zero-to-peak}, peak-to-peak (dB{peak-to-peak}), and root mean squared averages; the metric used is denoted in Table 3.
+All source levels for continuous noise sources (i.e. vessel noise, drilling noise) were back-calculated from measurements using root mean squared averages (denoted as dB{rms}) or median values (dB{med}), but source levels for impulsive noise (seismic airguns) were measured using a variety of metrics, including zero-to-peak (dB ${\rm zero-to-peak}$, peakto-peak (dB{peak-to-peak}), and root mean squared averages; the metric used is denoted in Table 3.
 These metrics are not always comparable, which is why the metric used is denoted.
-For example, zero-to-peak source levels can be 9 to 20 dB higher than root mean squared source levels, depending on the length of the signal that is measured (Madsen 2005).
+For example, zero-to-peak source levels can be 9 to 20 dB higher than root mean squared source levels,